splunk/splunk-sdk-ruby/README.md

 We are adding more unit tests all the time.
 For now, run what we have.

-1. Make sure that the password for Splunk user
-   <b>admin</b> is <b>"password"</b>.
-The unit tests are hard-coded to that
+1. Edit the ~/.splunkrc file (/home/_username_/.splunkrc) to use the Splunk admin role's username and password, and the management port, host and protocol of your Splunk Server.
+The format is a Ruby Hash:

+    {
+        :username => 'admin',       #String - required
+        :password => 'password',    #String - required
+        :port => '8089',            #String - defaults to 8089 if missing
+        :host => 'localhost',       #String - defaults to 'localhost' if missing :protocol => 'https'        #String - can be 'https' or 'http'; defaults to 'https' if missing.
+    }

-   user/psw pair.
-Make sure to put this back the way you had it when you are done running the unit tests.
+To protect your password You might want to delete this file after you are done running the unit tests.

 2. In the base directory where you installed the Splunk Ruby SDK, run